nx-lr/protea/readme.md

 func double(i: int): int = i * 2
 ```

+Impure functions use the `proc` (procedure) keyword instead of `func`.
+This is sure to distinguish them from regular pure functions.

 Functions can also be written using a special syntax that resembles Ruby, with the arguments written in between pipe characters instead:

 ```dart